-Photo: Miriam Elizabeth Pérez, Finca Clave de Sol, COMSA
+Photo: Miriam Elizabeth Pérez, Finca Clave de Sol, Honduras

 Miriam Elizabeth Pérez, a participating producer in the project, is a third generation coffee farmer who has been producing coffee for over 20 years.
-She is a local leader in the Marcala community and within the COMSA organization.
 She has also become an outspoken advocate of gender equality in the coffee industry.

 DISCLAIMER: *In TCC’s report for the Cool Farm Tool Pilot Project, they used the terms woman and female interchangeably, stating that Gender and Development (GAD) prioritizes the study of diverse socio-cultural gender norms associated with men and women.
 The focus of GAD remains not on challenging the gender binary, but on understanding gender roles and relations between men and women specifically, and their impact on livelihood development, socio-economic outcomes, and other goals.
 As such, TCC noted that though their report used female and woman interchangeably, reflecting the GAD approach, they did not intend for it to subscribe to the gender binary or reject the existence of gender fluidity.

 **All the data collected for TCC’s gender report was obtained and shared with permission from the participating cooperatives.